 This topic describes how to view the real-time performance of ApsaraDB for MongoDB instances.
 Database Autonomy Service (DAS) allows you to view the real-time performance of all ApsaraDB for MongoDB instances or each ApsaraDB for MongoDB instance.
 You can use this feature during stress testing or promotion activities.

 - Log on to the Database Autonomy Service console.

 - Connect to the database instance.
 Make sure that the access status is Accessed.

 - In the left-side navigation pane, click Instance Monitoring.
 Find the database instance and choose Performance > Real-time Monitoring in the Actions column.Note On the Real-time Monitoring page, you can view the read/write latency, QPS, operations, connections, cache usage, network usage, and read /write queues of the instance in real time.

 - You can view the monitoring information in real-time charts and real-time tables.

-On the Real-time Monitoring Dashboard page, you can view the real-time performance of all the MongoDB instances.
+On the Real-time performance of global nodes tab, you can also view the real-time performance of all ApsaraDB for MongoDB instances.